Have you ever wondered how God corrects you when you sin? It’s really a faith-building experience and NOT a ‘bad’ thing like you may think.

 Therefore strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.
 Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled;

-Have you ever experienced being corrected by God?
+Have you ever experienced how God corrects you?
 What verse or insight can you add?